CHURCH GROUPS

 afternoons in Cromarty (six sessions from September 3rd 2025 - refreshments will be served - all welcome!
 (Free entry).

-Summer Specials take place in Rosemarkie Church in the summer.
-This year, in 2025, William Mather shared on on the theme "Seeing the Special in the Ordinary" and MAJN shared on the theme "Make a Joyful Noise!" - introducing the new Church of Scotland Hymnbook "God Welcomes All."
+Last year, in 2025, William Mather shared on the theme "Seeing the Special in the Ordinary" and MAJN shared on the theme "Make a Joyful Noise!" - as they introduced the new Church of Scotland Hymnbook "God Welcomes All."

 DEEPEN